 Are E-Signatures legal in the UK?

-Digital signatures and e-signatures are legally accepted in the UK which includes England, Scotland, Wales and Northern Ireland.
-They have been legal recognized since the year 2002 when the Electronic Communications Act 2000 came in to practice.
-Their use across business processes and personal use are becoming more popular year on year.
+Digital signatures and e-signatures are legally accepted in the UK which includes England, Scotland, Wales, and Northern Ireland.
+They have been legally recognized since the year 2002 when the Electronic Communications Act 2000 came into practice.
+Their use across business processes and personal use is becoming more popular year on year.